 They may insist on driving – it is up to you whether you allow it or lose the sale.
 Gav says he would not buy any vehicle without driving it himself.
 I though can understand the vendor’s reluctance to risk damage to their van.

-Do you have a vehicle scam story or a handy trick to prevent scams?
+Please help!
+Do you have a vehicle scam story or a handy tip to help others avoid being scammed?

 Are you the victim of a motorhome scam?
 Maybe you have other advice to prevent motorhome scams.